jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 <a name="force_push"></a>
 ###Force push local changes to a remote branch

-**Note:** This command can cause commits on a remote branch to be lost.
+Overwrite the contents of a referenced remote branch with the contents of your active local branch.

-To overwrite a referenced remote branch's contents with those in your active local branch:
+**Important:** When you force push a local branch to a remote one, you might lose commits on the remote branch.

 ####DevOps Services Web IDE

-1. Under Working Directory Changes, click the arrow next to **Push**.
+1. In the Working Directory Changes section, in the Outgoing section, click the arrow next to **Push**.
 2. Click **Force Push Branch**.
 3. Confirm the warning.